Szymofcion/Szymofcion/README.md

 - 🔭 I’m currently working on creating a portfolio
 - 🌱 I’m currently learning Node.js, Redux and TS
 - 📫 How to reach me: www.linkedin.com/in/szymon-dziewa
+- 📫 Reach me on Discord - Szymofcion#5378
 - ⚡ Fun fact: I love my cat
 -->